Nicole Seah

+Nicole Rebecca Seah Xue Ling (佘雪玲 (Shé Xuělíng); born 17 October 1986) is a former Singaporean politician.

-Seah rose to prominence as a candidate representing the National Solidarity Party (NSP) in Marine Parade GRC in the 2011 general election.
-At the age of 24, she was the youngest female candidate standing in the election, and immediately became a target of media attention, which became increasingly pronounced as her speeches began to go viral on YouTube.
-During the election, her number of social media followers rendered her being described as the second most popular Singaporean politician online after Lee Kuan Yew.
+Seah rose to prominence as a candidate representing the National Solidarity Party (NSP) in Marine Parade Group Representation Constituency (GRC) in the 2011 general election.
+At the age of 24, she was the youngest female candidate in the general election, and immediately became a target of media attention, which became increasingly pronounced as her speeches began to go viral on YouTube.
+During the election, her number of social media followers led to her being described as the second most popular Singaporean politician online after former prime minister Lee Kuan Yew.
 On 29 August 2014, Seah resigned from the NSP, "to move on and grow in other areas."

-In 2020, Seah became a candidate of the Workers' Party (WP) contesting in East Coast GRC in the 2020 general election, and lost by a close margin of 6.78% to the People's Action Party (PAP) team led by Heng Swee Keat.
+In the 2020 general election, Seah became a Workers' Party (WP) candidate for the five-member East Coast GRC; the WP team lost by a close margin of 6.78% to Heng Swee Keat and his team representing the governing People's Action Party (PAP).

+On 18 July 2023, Seah resigned from the WP after an affair with Leon Perera, fellow party member and Member of Parliament (MP) for the Serangoon division of Aljunied GRC.

 Early life and education

 Seah was born in Singapore on 17 October 1986 in a Peranakan family.

-She attended CHIJ Katong Convent, Tanjong Katong Secondary School and Victoria Junior College before graduating from the National University of Singapore with a Bachelor of Social Sciences with honours degree.
+She attended CHIJ Katong Convent, Tanjong Katong Secondary School and Victoria Junior College before graduating from the National University of Singapore with a Bachelor of Social Sciences with honours degree in communications.
 She was also part of the University Scholars' Programme.

-She used to stay in a five-room HDB flat with her parents and two brothers, when she was introduced as the youngest candidate in the 2011 general election.
+She was staying in a five-room HDB flat with her parents and two brothers, when she was introduced as the youngest candidate in the 2011 general election.